How to Play Ladder Ball in the Yard (Rules and Scoring)

 Ladder ball ladders are typically 36″ to 39″ high and about 2 ft wide.
 They contain three rungs that are about 12″ to 13″ apart.

-Buying a set is the easiest option (and not expensive at all), but If you don’t want to buy a set, you can make one out of PVC pipes, wood, or metal.
+Buying a set is the easiest option (and not expensive), but If you don’t want to buy one, you can make one out of PVC pipes, wood, or metal.
 A homemade set might be a fun family project, too.

 Check out this YouTube video explaining how to build your own ladder ball sets with PVC pipes and golf balls.